 - Assess already known drugs against these targets using both known and predicted new drug/target interactions, with the overall objective of producing improved therapeutic results for children with DIPG and other midline gliomas leading to longer survival times.

-We plan to start the research work in the second quarter of 2020, and this means that all interested teams and individual scientists should register for the datathon now.
+We plan to start the research work in the fourth quarter of 2020, and this means that all interested teams and individual scientists should register for the datathon now.
 To express interest please fill out this form.
-Research teams will be confirmed at the Pistoia Alliance Spring 2020 conference in London.
+Research teams will be confirmed at the Pistoia Alliance Autumn 2020 conference in Boston.